Mail Machine Operators

-- Seal or open envelopes, by hand or by using machines.
+- Wrap packages or bundles by hand, or by using tying machines.

 - Verify that items are addressed correctly, marked with the proper postage, and in suitable condition for processing.

-Mail Machine Operators with little to no experience tend to make between $18720 and $22220 while the more experienced ones make over $36200 per year.
+Mail Machine Operators with little to no experience tend to make between $20510 and $24550 while the more experienced ones can earn over $38120 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Mail Machine Operator is to move to a higher paying state like DC.
-Right now, the highest paying states for Mail Machine Operators are DC, AK, MA, CT and CO.
+One of the easiest ways to increase your salary as a Mail Clerk and Mail Machine Operator is to move to a higher paying state like DC.
+Right now, the highest paying states for Mail Machine Operators are DC, AK, MA, RI and HI.

-3 other factors that can increase your salary as A Mail Machine Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Mail Clerk and Mail Machine Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Mail Machine Operators what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Mail Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons